Battle for Piva Trail: Battle

 On the night of 5–6 November, the Marines drove off two preliminary attacks from the Japanese 23rd Infantry Regiment.
 Colonel Edward A. Craig, commander of the 9th Marines to which 2nd Raider Battalion was attached, surmised that this was just a preparatory action and brought up more Raiders to reinforce the roadblock.
 When the Japanese attacked the following afternoon (7 November), the Marines were ready and drove the Japanese back to Piva village.
 Early on the morning of 8 November, Major General Shun Iwasa, commander of the Japanese 6th Division's infantry group (the Iwasa Detachment), renewed the attack with two full battalions.
 The Americans brought up men of the 3rd Raider Battalion to protect the flanks of the Marines already engaged, as well as some light tanks.
 Frontal attacks by the Japanese were repulsed.

 Major General Allen H. Turnage, in command of the 3rd Marine Division, determined that the Japanese lodged on the trail represented a threat to the airstrips and had to be removed, with the assault beginning on the morning of 9 November.
 The Japanese had several well-placed machine guns and were attempting an attack of their own; a bloody stalemate developed.
-Private First Class Henry Gurke of the 3rd Marine Raider Battalion was awarded the second Medal of Honor of the Bougainville Campaign during this fight by throwing himself on a grenade and saving his foxhole-mate.
+Private First Class Henry Gurke of the 3rd Marine Raider Battalion was awarded the second Medal of Honor of the Bougainville campaign during this fight by throwing himself on a grenade and saving his foxhole-mate.
 Marine firepower eventually proved too much for the Japanese, who retreated to and through Piva Village in the early and mid-afternoon.
 The Marines took possession of the vital intersection of the Piva and Numa Numa Trails.

 On 10 November, an air strike consisting of 12 Avenger torpedo bombers attacked Japanese positions in front of the Marines along the Numa-Numa Trail.
-Around 10:00 hours, the Marines began to advance towards the village, supported by artillery.
-The movement was unopposed and large amounts of equipment and dead bodies were found around the abandoned Japanese positions.
-Two battalions of the 9th Marine Regiment subsequently followed them up and occupied Piva village just after 13:00 hours.
+Around 10:00, the Marines began to advance towards the village, supported by artillery.
+The movement was unopposed, and large amounts of equipment and dead bodies were found around the abandoned Japanese positions.
+Two battalions of the 9th Marine Regiment subsequently followed them up and occupied Piva village just after 13:00.
 As the beachhead around Cape Torokina was expanded, the 9th Marines managed to link up with the 3rd Marines on their left.
 Meanwhile, the 2nd Raider Battalion was relieved and moved back into a reserve position.